zodern/meteor-up/docs/docs.md

 ### Custom NGINX Config

 The nginx config is generated based on the docker containers running on the same server.
 At this time, it is not possible to modify the majority it.
 However, you can modify the server and `/` location blocks for the app.
+It is also possible to add a config that is used proxy-wide, and can add additional `upstream` and `server` blocks.

 To extend the server block for the app, save the rules to a file and add the path to your config: